Cookie Hinweis

 Boosting oncolytic viruses by small molecule compounds

-Combination of oncolytic measles and adenoviruses with small molecule compounds for maximized anti-tumor efficacy.
-Treatment conditions are optimized in terms of pairing, dosage, and scheduling prior to the investigation of underlying mechanisms of action.
-Finally, therapeutic efficacy of PVTx is assessed in different preclinical tumor models.
+Combination of oncolytic viruses with small molecule compounds for maximized anti-tumor response.
+Treatment conditions will be optimized prior to the investigation of underlying mechanisms of action.
+Finally, therapeutic efficacy of PVTx will be assessed in different preclinical tumor models.

 © dkfz.de